-We are the #1 Horseshoeing School for Veterans in the United States!
+We are the Number 1 Horseshoeing School for Veterans in the United States!
 VA approved for our horseshoeing 6, 12, and 6 week advanced courses.
 Post 9/11 funding & the Forever Bill will cover tuition and tools.
 Learn more about using the Post-9/11 and other GI-Bills to begin your career as a farrier below!
 Horses offer a challenging and rewarding career for veterans.

 Many Veterans have asked us "How often will I shoe a LIVE horse or will I only work with dead feet like OTHER schools?"